 In 2019, the communications sector decreased by 7.2% compared to 2018, mainly due to a decrease in the volume of internet and mobile telecommunications services, in line with the general contraction in the communications sector during 2019.
 In 2020, the communications sector grew by 2.7%, mainly due to a recovery in the volume of internet and mobile telecommunications services, as this sector has played a fundamental role during the COVID-19 crisis as an essential service for the continuity of work from home due to confinement measures, and by enabling education through the use of electronic devices with Internet access.
-In 2021, the communications sector grew by 4.6%, mainly due to the increase in mobile telephone services and to the public-sector driven expansion of internet services.
-In 2023, the sector continued to expand, growing by 5.6%, due to the increase in mobile telephone and internet services driven by the public sector's measures aimed at expanding internet services coverage nation wide.
+In 2021, the communications sector grew by 4.6%, mainly due to the increase in mobile telephone services and to the public-sector driven expansion of internet services in rural and semi-urban areas.
+In 2022, the sector grew by 4.5%, due to the increase in mobile telephone and services.
+In 2023, the sector continued to expand, growing by 5.6%, due to the increase in mobile telephone and internet services driven by the public sector's measures aimed at expanding internet services coverage nationwide.